 Why do boobs get big?

-Hormones that kick in during puberty make girls’ breasts get bigger — how much bigger depends on the person.
+Hormones that kick in during puberty make some people’s breasts get bigger — how much bigger depends on the person.
 Some people remain fairly flat-chested, others get very full breasts, others are somewhere in between.
-If a woman decides to get pregnant and deliver a baby, she may decide to breastfeed — the bodily changes that started happening at puberty along with the ones that kicked in during pregnancy make breastfeeding possible.
+If a person with a uterus and ovaries decides to get pregnant and deliver a baby, they may decide to breastfeed — the bodily changes that started happening at puberty along with the ones that kicked in during pregnancy make breastfeeding possible.

 Why do people stick their penises in other people’s vaginas?

-The term for this is intercourse.
+The term for this is P&V intercourse.
 The most common reason people have intercourse is for physical pleasure and closeness with a trusted, romantic partner; another reason might be to try to get pregnant.
 There are many ways to enjoy physical pleasure and closeness with a trusted, romantic partner that do not include intercourse (for example, hand holding, kissing, touching).
-There are also other ways to have a baby that do not include intercourse (for example, a medical process known as In Vitro Fertilization [IVF] or adoption).
+There are also other ways to have a baby that do not include intercourse (for example, adoption or a medical process known as In Vitro Fertilization [IVF]).

 What is the meaning of life?